-Total Area of the Tibet Autonomous Region is is 1,200,000 square km.
-The region is administratively divided into one municipality and six prefectures.
-The municipality is Lhasa and Shigatse, Nagri, Lhaoka, Chamdo, Nakchu and Nyingtri (Kongpo) are prefectures.
-The People's Government of the Tibet Autonomous Region exercises the highest administrative authority in Tibet.
+The Tibet Autonomous Region covers an area of 1,200,000 square kilometers and is administratively divided into one municipality and six prefectures.
+Lhasa is the municipality, and Shigatse, Nagri, Lhaoka, Chamdo, Nakchu, and Nyingtri (Kongpo) are the prefectures.
+The People's Government of the Tibet Autonomous Region exercises the highest administrative authority in Tibet